 Demographics explain “who” your buyer is, while psychographics explain “why” they buy.
 Knowing what the day in the life of your buyer persona looks like is undoubtedly valuable when creating an integrated marketing strategy.

 Marketing is ongoing, and it changes.
 As a marketer, you need to keep up with trends and consumer attitudes.

-Directions: Read the Top Marketing Trends for 2014.
+Directions: Read the 10 Trends That Will Shape Marketing in 2018.
 Select one of the trends that you believe is the most influential for marketing products to consumers in your own demographic.
 Explain why you chose that trend.
 Now select a different trend that you believe is the most influential to consumers in your parent's or grandparent's demographics.
 Explain why you chose that trend.
 Place your paragraph in the Question for Thought assignment in itsLearning.
 Be sure to proofread your paragraph before submitting.